jimmynotjim/jimmynotjim-v3/_posts/2015-02-04-what-is-craftsmanship.md

 title:  "What is Craftsmanship?"
 date:   2015-02-04 00:00:01 -0500
 categories: writing
-subtitle: "The truth is it's multilayered and even a little bit different for each of us."
+subtitle: "The truth is it's multilayered and even a little bit different for each of us"
 ---

 _Yesterday, my friend [Alex](https://twitter.com/retinart) sent an email discussing craft and asking what craftsmanship meant to his subscribers.
 As I began putting together a reply I realized this is a topic worthy of a larger discussion.
 Instead of locking it away in my email, I decided to expand on my response and publish it for everyone to read, think about, and post their own thoughts if they wish._